Julius Nyerere: Domestic and foreign affairs: 1964–1966

 In the September 1965 general election, a presidential vote took place across Tanzania, although parliamentary elections occurred only on the mainland and not on Zanzibar.
 Although the one-party state meant that only TANU candidates could stand, the party's national executive selected multiple candidates for all but six seats, providing some democratic choice for voters.
 Two ministers, six junior ministers, and nine backbenchers lost their seats and were replaced.
 Both Derek Bryceson and Amur Jamal, the two non-indigenous cabinet members, were re-elected over black opponents.
 Nyerere stood unopposed in the presidential election, although the ballot allowed space to vote against his candidacy; ultimately he secured nearly 97% support.

 Tanzania experienced rapid population growth; the December 1967 census revealed a 35% population increase since 1957.
 This rising number of children made the government's desire for universal primary education more difficult to achieve.
 Observing that a small sector of the population were able to attain a high level of education, he grew concerned that they would form an elitist group apart from the rest of the people.
 In 1964 he stated that "some of our citizens still have large amounts of money spent on their education, while others have none.
 Those who receive that privilege therefore have a duty to repay the sacrifice which others have made."
 In 1965, it was made mandatory for all secondary school graduates to perform two years of service in the JKT.
 In October 1966, around 400 university students marched to State House to protest this.
 Nyerere spoke to the crowd in defence of the measure, and agreed to reduce government salaries, including his own.
 That year, Nyerere ceased using State House as his permanent residence, moving into a newly built private home on the seafront at Msasani.

+In December 1966, Nyerere traveled through half of Tanzania, calling on the people to unite in pursuit of self-reliance and socialism.